spinnaker/spinnaker/docs/commands.md

  * `--remove-namespace`: Remove this namespace to the list of namespaces to manage.
  * `--remove-omit-kind`: Remove this kind to the list of kinds to omit.
  * `--remove-omit-namespace`: Remove this namespace to the list of namespaces to omit.
+ * `--remove-raw-resource-endpoint-kind-expression`: Remove this expression from list of kind expressions for the raw resource endpoint configuration.
+ * `--remove-raw-resource-endpoint-omit-kind-expression`: Remove this expression from the list of omit kind expressions for the raw resources endpoint configuration.
  * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
  * `--remove-write-permission`: Remove this permission to from list of write permissions.